jermnelson/Colorado-Springs-Friends-Meeting-Website/2013/eighth-month/MinutesForMeetingForWorshipForBusiness.md

     reach the end of their terms in January.
-Several good ideas arose including outgoing officers taking a role in helping to find and prepare their successors and posting a list of positions to be filed, making frequent announcements in meeting to draw attention to the meeting’s needs.
+Several good ideas arose including outgoing officers taking a role in helping to find and prepare their successors and posting a list of positions to be filed, making frequent announcements in meeting to draw attention to the meeting's needs.

 Meeting for Worship for Business ended with a period of worship.